enkidevs/curriculum/python/core/console-and-operators/indentation-and-commenting.md

 ---
 ## Content

-Unlike many other programming languages, Python uses indentation (tabs) to separate blocks of code instead of curly braces.
+Unlike many other programming languages, Python uses indentation (tabs) to separate blocks of code instead of containing them with curly braces.

-Tabs and spaces are both supported with the standard Python, code indentation being four spaces.
+Tabs and spaces are both supported with the standard Python.
+One indentation has four spaces.
 For example:
 ```python
 if True:
     print('Will print this.')